Custard: Variations

 When gelatin is added, it is known as crème anglaise collée (/fr/).
-When gelatin is added and whipped cream is folded in, and it sets in a mold, it is bavarois.
-When starch is used alone as a thickener (without eggs), the result is a blancmange.

 In the United Kingdom, custard has various traditional recipes some thickened principally with cornflour (cornstarch) rather than the egg component, others involving regular flour; see custard powder.

-After the custard has thickened, it may be mixed with other ingredients: mixed with stiffly beaten egg whites and gelatin, it is chiboust cream; mixed with whipped cream, it is crème légère, /fr/.
-Beating in softened butter produces German buttercream or crème mousseline.

 A quiche is a savoury custard tart.
 Some kinds of timbale or vegetable loaf are made of a custard base mixed with chopped savoury ingredients.
 Custard royale is a thick custard cut into decorative shapes and used to garnish soup, stew or broth.
-In German, it is known as Eierstich and is used as a garnish in German Wedding Soup (Hochzeitssuppe).
+In German, it is known as Eierstich and is used as a garnish in German wedding soup (Hochzeitssuppe).
 Chawanmushi is a Japanese savoury custard, steamed and served in a small bowl or on a saucer.
 Chinese steamed egg is a similar but larger savoury egg dish.
 Bougatsa is a Greek breakfast pastry whose sweet version consists of semolina custard filling between layers of phyllo.

-Custard may also be used as a top layer in gratins, such as the South African bobotie and many Balkan versions of moussaka.

-In Peru, leche asada ("baked milk") is custard baked in individual molds.
+In Peru, leche asada ('baked milk') is custard baked in individual molds.
 It is considered a restaurant dish.

-In French cuisine

-French cuisine has several named variations on custard: